International humanitarian law: Culture

 IHL has generally not been subject to the same debates and criticisms of "cultural relativism" as have international human rights.
 Although the modern codification of IHL in the Geneva Conventions and the Additional Protocols is relatively new, and European in name, the core concepts are not new, and laws relating to warfare can be found in all cultures.
+Indeed, non-Western participants played important roles in the development of this area of law at the global level as early as the 1907 Second Hague Conference, and have continued to do so since.

 ICRC studies on the Middle East, Somalia, Latin America, and the Pacific, for example have found that there are traditional and long-standing practices in various cultures that preceded, but are generally consistent with, modern IHL.
 It is important to respect local and cultural practices that are in line with IHL.
 Relying on these links and on local practices can help to promote awareness of and adherence to IHL principles among local groups and communities.

 Durham cautions that, although traditional practices and IHL legal norms are largely compatible, it is important not to assume perfect alignment.
 There are areas in which legal norms and cultural practices clash.
-Violence against women, for example, is frequently legitimised by arguments from culture, and yet is prohibited in IHL and other international law.
+Violence against women, for example, is frequently legitimized by arguments from culture, and yet is prohibited in IHL and other international law.
 In such cases, it is important to ensure that IHL is not negatively affected.

+Criticism

+There is academic debate whether IHL, which is formally constructed as a system that prohibits certain acts, can also facilitate violence against civilians when belligerents argue that their attacks are compliant with IHL.
+For example, a number of legal scholars have argued that Israel used permissive interpretations of IHL to justify large-scale violence against Palestinian civilians during the Gaza war.

+The foreseeable killing of large numbers of citizens could be considered compliant with IHL, which relies on the doctrine of double effect allowing civilian harm as collateral damage of military activity.
+The effect on civilians is the same as if they are killed in deliberate massacres, and permissive interpretations of IHL move towards the de-civilianization of entire populations through designation as combanants or human shields.
+Historian A. Dirk Moses suggests that civilian killing in war and genocide could be "a distinction without a difference".
+To a large degree IHL was created by Western powers to further their own interests, and it has long featured double standards on legally allowed violence.
+However, it has also been cited by critics of states engaged in colonial violence favoring a more consistent approach to civilian protection.